 October is well known as “Breast Cancer Awareness Month” and is often associated with the color pink.
 The AQUILA website has been transformed into shades of pink to help spread awareness and honor survivors both in our firm and out.
 It will remain pink for the entire month of October.

-I’m Kathleen Brennan, Senior Marketing Coordinator at AQUILA and a breast cancer survivor.
+I’m Kathleen Brennan, Creative Marketing Director at AQUILA and a breast cancer survivor.
 I was diagnosed back in 2015 when I was just 23 years old.
 I wanted to share my story and why this pink website means so much to me.

 “You have breast cancer.”